Below is an explanation of the major annual New York theater awards, plus a 2023 calendar of nomination announcements and award ceremonies

 The Off Broadway Alliance Awards

 The Off Broadway Alliance Awards were founded in 2011 by the Off Broadway Alliance.
 Why are there two organizations representing Off Broadway, and how is the Off Broadway Alliance different from the Off Broadway League (which administers the Lucille Lortel Awards, described above)?
 I couldn’t tell you, other than the Alliance is a newer organization.
 It’s also less transparent in its award process (an unnamed rotating committee made up of Alliance members.)
-Both factors argue against its being considered one of the major NYC theater awards.

 The Chita Rivera Awards

 The Chita Rivera Awards are given by the NYC Dance Alliance Foundation for dance and choreographic excellence on Broadway, Off-Broadway and in film.
-Founded in 1982, it was first called the Fred Astaire Awards, and then the Fred and Adele Astaire Awards, changing its name six years ago to honor the Tony-winning dancer, actress and singer.
+Founded in 1982, it was first called the Fred Astaire Awards, and then the Fred and Adele Astaire Awards, changing its name seven years ago to honor the Tony-winning dancer, actress and singer.

 I include the Chita Rivera Awards as an example of the several specialized theater awards.
 There are many other theater awards — such as the New York Innovative Theatre Awards honoring achievement in independent (aka Off-Off Broadway) theater, normally given in the Fall.
 Actors Equity gives out a slew of annual awards.
-New theater awards seem to be created each year (eg my own ACT A, honoring digital theater.)
+New theater awards seem to be created each year (eg my third annual ACTA, honoring digital theater.)
 A wag might say that theater awards have proliferated in inverse proportion to theater’s significance in the culture.
 But that, like many observations during theater award season, is unfair.
 Whatever else theater awards do or do not do, they offer two benefits: 1.
 They occasionally offer validation and encouragement to those who deserve it.
 2. They spark attention and conversation.

 *I still vote for the Drama Desk and Outer Critic Circle awards.